runmat-org/runmat/website/content/blog/runmat-accel-intro-blog.md

 macOS (Apple Silicon and supported AMD/NVIDIA cards), Windows, and Linux via the native GPU APIs above.
 If no compatible GPU is present, RunMat runs on CPU.

 **Do I need MATLAB installed or a MATLAB license?**
 No. RunMat is a standalone runtime.
-It adheres to MATLAB semantics core language grammar, semantics and core builtins It is not associated or affiliated with MATHWORKS Matlab in any way, shape or form \[LINK Learn more grammar / semantics doc\]
+It adheres to MATLAB core language grammar and semantics.
+It is not associated or affiliated with MathWorks MATLAB in any way, shape or form.
+[Learn more in the grammar/semantics doc.](https://github.com/runmat-org/runmat/blob/main/docs/LANGUAGE_COVERAGE.md)

 **How compatible is it with MATLAB?**
 Core array operations, elementwise math, reductions, common linear-algebra, FFT/signal/image, and statistics functions are covered.
 Check the function index for exact status.